 Most underrated locations

-Galicia, in Green Spain, is not much visited by Americans.
-But the wine and food (particularly the seafood) are great, the countryside is lush, and there are beautiful beaches along its northern coast.
+Galicia, in Green Spain (which runs along the northern coastline), is not much visited by Americans.
+But the wine and food—particularly the seafood—are great, the countryside is lush, and there are beautiful beaches.

 While Barcelona gets all the attention from Americans, Madrid has more art than most European capitals, and outstanding restaurants and shopping.
 It’s a wonderful walking town.
 And this being the geographical center of the Iberian peninsula, there are many wonderful day trips, such as to the historic town of Toledo and the World Heritage cities of Avila, Salamanca, and Segovia.

 Andalusia has great hiking, bird watching, skiing, and golf.
 Catalonia offers excellent cycling.
 Asturias and Galicia have many rivers ideal for canoeing, kayaking, and even whitewater rafting.
 Tarifa, on the Costa del Sol, is home to the best windsurfing in Europe.